Read on to find out how Artificial Intelligence and Cloud-Based Machine Learning can help you cut down costs, effort and time!

 As clients started to move from check payments to electronic payments, there was also a shift in how the remittance information was sent.
 Earlier, most of the electronic payments were accompanied by email.
 However, in recent years with advancement in account payable software, the big retailers now prefer to host the remittance information on their websites.
 The vendors are provided with credentials to login and download the remittance information.

-It may seem impossible to automate the remittance data that is hosted on websites, but technology solutions are now available to enable automation.
+It may seem impossible to automate the remittance data that are hosted on websites, but technology solutions are now available to enable automation.

 ANSI X.12 and UN/EDIFACT.
 Because of the wide variation of data that can be included, the EDI formats vary between customers.